isabella232/ios-swift-verification-tutorial/readme.md

 }
 ```

-So nothing fancy as you can see.
+Nothing too fancy as you can see.
 Run the app and try it out.
 Pretty sweet right?

 ##Adding SMS Verification
-Another way of adding verification is the classic SMS PIN that I am sure you have used.
-The downside of SMS in my opinion is that you need to enter a code which adds some friction to the user experience.
+Another way of adding verification is the classic SMS PIN method, which I'm sure you have used.
+The downside of SMS, in my opinion, is that you need the user to enter a code which does add some friction to the user experience.

 To accomplish an SMS verification, you will need a new view where a user can enter a code.
 Add a new ViewController to the solution and call in **EnterCodeViewController.swift**.